epfl-ml4ed/runai-tutorial/README.md

 docker run -v $(pwd):/data helloworld-image --text="New Hello Word"
 ```

-If you want to reomce all your docker images
+If you want to remove all your docker images

 ```bash
 docker system prune -a